danariola83/NCAA-Basketball/README.md

-Design Document
+# NCAA Basketball Data Analysis and Visualization

+## This project extracts data from Kaggle API, transforms it by mapping certain fields using data scraped from various websites, identifies and queries stats that correlate with a team's playoff success, which is then used to create a Tableau dashboard.

-Problem Statement
+### Problem Statement

   There are 368 teams competing in NCAA Basketball within 34 athletic conferences, and stats that lead to team standing need to be defined.

-Proposed Solution
+### Proposed Solution

   1. Identify and visualize key stats that contribute to a team’s success in the postseason by correlating stats with WAB metric (Wins Above Bubble) and postseason standings.
   2. Identify top teams by comparing their stats with league-wide average for each respective stat.

-Conclusion
+### Conclusion

   Analysis of the dataset confirms what is already generally believed to be key contributors to a team’s success (i.e. offensive and defensive efficiency, rebounds, and turnover ratios).
 Furthermore, WAB shows noticeably stronger correlation across stats compared to a team’s postseason standings.
 “Intangibles” are probably a factor as to why this might be the case, especially in playoff and championship scenarios where a team’s success goes beyond hard statistics.

-Recommendation
+### Recommendation

   1. Look into strength of schedule
   2. Key in on stats that seem to contribute the most to WAB: